rage/java-programming/data/part-1/4-variables.md

 <!-- Muuttujien nimissä ei tule myöskään käyttää ääkkösiä.
 Voit korvata ääkköset aakkosilla, eli muuta ä -> a ja ö -> o. -->

-Letters containing diacritics (e.g. ä and ö) should also not be used in variable names.
-You can replace these letters with their non-diacrtic equivalents, i.e., convert ä -> a and ö -> o.
+Letters containing diacritics (e.g. the letters ä and ö used in Finnish) should also not be used in variable names.
+You can replace these letters with their non-diacritic equivalents.
+For example, you should convert ä -> a and ö -> o.

 <!-- ### Sallittuja muuttujien nimiä -->